-Our summer program is different: every class is driven by discussion.
+The St. John's College Summer Academy in Santa Fe is different: every class is driven by discussion.
 That means your questions and ideas play a central role.
-What’s more, our professors depend on your participation to fuel the conversation.
-It’s a powerful, and empowering, way to learn, grow, and prepare for college.
+What’s more, our faculty depend on your participation to fuel the conversation.
+It’s a powerful, and empowering way to learn, grow, and prepare for college.

 Held in picturesque Santa Fe, New Mexico, the St. John's College Summer Academy provides an authentic, hands-on introduction to college, the liberal arts, and to St. John's unique education.